Bowral Tulip Festival 2026: Your Complete Guide To Dates, Tickets, And Tips

 Best Time to Visit Bowral in Spring

-The most striking displays at the Bowral Tulip Festival typically appear in the middle of the event, when tulips reach peak bloom.
-In recent years, this has fallen around late September.
-In 2024, peak bloom landed around the third week of September, with more than 80,000 tulips in full display across the gardens.
-That period has proven to be one of the most dependable times to visit.
+The best time to visit the Bowral Tulip Festival 2026 is usually late September, which lines up with tulip season in Australia, when the flowers are closest to peak bloom.
+In recent years, this has often fallen in late September.
+In 2025, peak bloom arrived around the third and fourth weeks of September, with more than 80,000 tulips on display across the gardens.

 How to Get to Bowral